-You can make your own Christmas decorations, spun cotton doll heads (ø 30mm is great) vintage ornaments, Christmas ball ornaments, glittered ornaments, sugar plum ornaments (we recommend ø 40mm), orange ornaments, cherry ornaments, peach ornaments, radishes and turnips ornaments, doll ornaments, jewelry, fabric covered bead necklaces, pendants, paper flowers, miniatures, figurines, snowmen, polymer art, beads, fabric covered buttons, millinery decorations, pinecone elves and fairies…The list is endless
+You can make your own crepe paper flowers, Christmas decorations, spun cotton doll heads (ø 30mm is great) vintage ornaments, Christmas ball ornaments, glittered ornaments, sugar plum ornaments (we recommend ø 40mm), orange ornaments, cherry ornaments, peach ornaments, radishes and turnips ornaments, doll ornaments, jewelry, fabric covered bead necklaces, pendants, miniatures, figurines, snowmen, polymer art, beads, fabric covered buttons, millinery decorations, pinecone elves and fairies, berry picks and branches, berry wreaths…The list is endless

 How to use spun cotton balls ?

 Spun Cotton Balls are very easy to use.

 To do so, we recommend acrylic paint because it is widely available, it dries fast, it is opaque, washable in most cases, and it doubles as a protective layer.
 If you are making ornaments, you can also consider effect paints such as glitter, shimmer, pearl, or metal.
 You can even create textures and add thickness to your shapes by mixing paint with sand and gesso.

 You can sprinkle your shapes with glitter and give them a beautiful vintage shimmery look.
 You can find so many types of glitter: glass glitter (to sugar your ornaments), snow glitter (so cute), metallic glitter, iridescent glitter, and even glow in the dark glitter.
 To dust your beautiful creations with glitter, simply brush on some regular white craft glue on your shapes, and sprinkle the glitter with a spoon over a small container.
 Wait for the glue to dry and…voilà :)